 Racing Post APIracingpost.com ↗

-Access Racing Post data via API: daily racecards, race results by date, horse form history, stats, pedigree, and meeting schedules across 5 endpoints.
+Access Racing Post data via API: daily racecards, race results, horse profiles with form history, pedigree, and predictor scores across 7 endpoints.

 What is the Racing Post API?